bytedance/scene/README.md

 A normal Dialog's Window is independent and in front of the Activity's Window, so if try to push a Scene in a opening Dialog, it will cause the Scene to appear behind it.
-You can close the dialog box when click, or use Scene to implement the dialog instead of a system Dialog.
+You can close the dialog box when click, or use transparent Scene to implement the dialog instead of a system Dialog.

 ## Apps using Scene